Buying and Selling Pre-Owned Alternative Fuel and Advanced Vehicles

 Compared to conventional pre-owned vehicles, used AFVs in general can be obtained at a good value.
 The cost of pre-owned AFVs, however, can vary greatly depending on the local market, infrastructure, and incentives.
 In areas with alternative fueling stations readily available, AFVs sell at higher prices.
 Local and state incentives also can affect prices.
 For example, demand for AFVs typically increases in areas with ownership incentives, such as high occupancy vehicle (HOV) lane or parking fee exemptions.
 Bi-fuel vehicles, which can operate on an alternative fuel or a conventional fuel, typically sell at higher prices than dedicated AFVs.
 Flexible fuel vehicles usually sell at prices similar to conventional pre-owned vehicles because they operate on E85 or gasoline.

 The lower cost associated with pre-owned AFVs can make owning and operating them more attractive.
 The Vehicle Cost Calculator uses basic driver behavior and vehicle information to calculate total cost of ownership for most light-duty vehicle models.

 Some pre-owned AFVs, especially fleet vehicles, may have high mileage.
 Vehicle age and mileage are important factors to consider when assessing remaining vehicle life.
 Maintenance costs are also important to consider for older, high-mileage vehicles.
-For instance, the fuel cylinders in compressed natural gas (CNG) vehicles expire typically 15 to 20 years after the manufacture date and must be visually checked by a qualified inspector every 36,000 miles or three years.
-Before purchasing a pre-owned CNG vehicle, check the date on the cylinder label and find out when the cylinder was inspected last.
+For instance, the fuel cylinders in compressed natural gas (CNG) vehicles expire typically 15 to 25 years after the manufacture date and must be visually checked by a qualified inspector every 36,000 miles or three years.
+Before purchasing a pre-owned CNG vehicle, check the date on the cylinder label and find out when the cylinder was inspected last and when it expires.
 All pre-owned vehicles should undergo a general safety and maintenance assessment prior to purchase.